rkretch91/js-exercises/Readme.md

 # JavaScript Exercises

-This page includes a lot of exercises that have been created at the [Digital Career Institute](https://digitalcareerinstitute.org/) and might help you to practice as a student or as a teacher to challenge / test your students.
+This page includes a exercises that have been created at the [Digital Career Institute](https://digitalcareerinstitute.org/) and might help you to practice as a student or as a teacher to challenge / test your students.

 __Exercises:__